blake-gilmore/Cybersecurity-Quiz-App/README.md

 # Cybersecurity Quiz App
- A simple quiz application using React.js
+ A very simple quiz application using React.js

 You can view and try out the quiz here: https://blake-gilmore.github.io/Cybersecurity-Quiz-App